kapawlak/temp_lab_host/Courses/345/3L/xlab2.md

 :::::::::Activity

-In this lab you make attempt to determine if there is a difference between the period of a pendulum released at 10° and 20°.
+In this lab you will attempt to determine if there is a difference between the period of a pendulum released at 10° and 20°.

 Follow your procedure and use the $t'$ statistic to help make a case for one way or the other.